+Student Name:

+Student School ID:

+Critical Incident

-Student Name: Date: Student School ID: Critical Incident ol and/on novel alocical well being of a dient/action by bou/big al and/or psychological well-being of a client/patient by her/his nts are held accountable for any real and or potential threat to the an error, the student is still in error.
-Should the clinical instructor, eident serious enough, it will be defined as a "Critical Incident." ned by the radiologic technology faculty based on their expertise, ogic Technology Practice, the client's/patient's history, the nature of incurred by all parties.
-Form of Critical Incident reported: Location of Critical Incident reported Date Critical Incident reported: In Detail, Describe the Critical Incidenthat was received on this matter). at that was reported of the student: (or attach any documentation ncident, as well as, but not limited to Radiology Program ocation of the critical incident, and the Health Science Division on Critical Incidents within the program lege Radiology Technology Handbook (p.
-15) states the following m: ent" has been documented, the Academic Dismissal Procedure (Student Signature) (Date) (Radiology Program Director) (Date) (Health Science Division Head) (Date)
+A student must not threaten the physical and/or psychological well-being of a client/patient by her/his performance in the clinical area.
+Students are held accountable for any real and or potential threat to the client/patient.
+If an instructor prevents an error, the student is still in error.
+Should the clinical instructor, faculty and Division Head deem an incident serious enough, it will be defined as a "Critical Incident."

+"CRITICAL INCIDENTS" are defined by the radiologic technology faculty based on their expertise, knowledge of the Standards of Radiologic Technology Practice, the client's/patient's history, the nature of the incident, and the potential liability incurred by all parties.

+Form of Critical Incident reported: \\\\\\ Location of Critical Incident reported \\\\\\ Date Critical Incident reported: \\\\\\

+In Detail, Describe the Critical Incident that was reported of the student: (or attach any documentation that was received on this matter).

+Student was informed of this critical incident, as well as, but not limited to Radiology Program Instructors, Clinical Preceptor at the location of the critical incident, and the Health Science Division Head.

+Northeast Mississippi Community College Radiology Technology Handbook (p.
+15) states the following on Critical Incidents within the program:

+When one (1) "Critical Incident" has been documented, the Academic Dismissal Procedure will be instituted.

+(Student Signature) (Date)

+(Radiology Program Director) (Date)

+(Health Science Division Head) (Date)

+Date: